-The other night I got the chance to see the 1977 Japanese film ハウス, or Hausu,
+The other night I got the chance to see the 1977 Japanese film ハウス (Hausu),

-Frankly, I’m not sure what I can tell you about it of import that the insane trailer doesn’t — except to verify that while the movie does have a basic plot it actually lives up to that trailer’s wildly abrupt shifts in scene and tone.
-Even if you don’t think you’ll ever see the film, I urge you to click through the link; House's trailer is a distillation of sublime weirdness unto itself.
+I’m not sure what I can tell you about it of import that the insane trailer doesn’t —

+save to verify that while House does have at least the framework of a story it lives up to the trailer’s wildly abrupt shifts in scene and tone.
+Even if you don’t think you’ll ever watch the film, I urge you to click through the link for its distillation of sublime weirdness into 1¾ minutes.

-Story?
+Plot?
 Gorgeous is looking forward to spending the school break with her widowed father, but he surprises her by stating that his new galpal will be joining them: “She’s going to be your mom,” his subtitles read, all the more awkwardly blunt for the jaunty tone in his voice.
 “She’s surprisingly good at cooking,” he adds, “and other things.”
-While it’s obvious why Dad’s high on New Mom, his daughter is having none of it, and so she heads out to her aunt’s house for vacation instead — along with six of her class-mates whose plans for some kind of training camp with the supposedly dreamy Mr. Togo have fallen through.
-Like Gorgeous the other girls have English-based names reflecting their personalities: Fantasy, or Fanta, who daydreams; Prof, a bookworm; Mac, described as fat although she’s nothing of the sort, who eats a lot and presumably likes American fast food; Melody, the musical one; Sweet, who must be particularly nice; and Kung Fu, who has martial-arts skills and is totally awesome.
+While it’s obvious why Dad’s high on New Mom, his daughter is having none of it, and she heads out to her aunt’s house for vacation instead — bringing six classmates whose plans for some kind of training camp with the supposedly dreamy Mr. Togo have fallen through.
+Like Gorgeous the other girls have English-based names reflecting their personalities: Fantasy, or Fanta, who daydreams; Prof, a bookworm; Mac, described as fat although she’s nothing of the sort, who eats a lot; Melody, the musical one; Sweet, who must be particularly nice; and Kung Fu, who has martial-arts skills and is totally awesome.

-I give away absolutely zilch by telling you that the aunt’s house is haunted nor by describing all 88 minutes of the film as, pardon my transliteration, battoshito kureizii.
+I give away absolutely zilch by telling you that the aunt’s house is haunted, nor by describing the 90-minute film as (pardon my transliteration) battoshito kureizii.

-House wasn’t released in America until distributor Janus Films began exhibiting it in 2009, with a Criterion Collection release soon following.
-The DVD has among its extras a nearly 40-minute experimental film of Obayashi’s from 1966 and a new 45-minute piece interviewing Obayashi, screenwriter Chihu Katsura, and the now-adult Chigumi Obayashi about House.
-I highly recommend seeing House in a group, be it with a viewing party at home or better yet in the theater if you're lucky enough to have a local art-house cinema and can get it screened.
+House wasn’t released in America until distributor Janus Films began exhibiting it in 2009.
+A Criterion Collection DVD release followed in 2010, whose extras include a nearly 40-minute experimental short of Obayashi’s from 1966 and a new 45-minute piece interviewing Obayashi, screenwriter Chihu Katsura, and the now-adult Chigumi Obayashi.
+I very much recommend seeing House in a group, with a viewing party at home or better yet in the theater if you can get it screened at a local art-house cinema.

 Despite my interest in Japanese language and history, I’ve never been possessed of a particular bent for manga, anime, or kaiju eiga like so many of my friends, although I certainly appreciate them as part of an omnivorous pop-cultural diet.
 No amount of that stuff will prepare you for House anyway.